arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > Smuggler as it is noted that Zone Zero on Taris has not been discovered in
 > the Smuggler story.

+Public Relations: In the aftermath of your operation on Coruscant, the location of one of the Havoc traitors has been uncovered.
+Wraith, the former Havoc infiltration expert, has kidnapped a Republic Senator named Krasul and taken him to a remote space station called Port Raga.
+General Garza has ordered you to rescue Senator Krasul and capture or kill Wraith at any cost.
+Use your starship to travel to Port Raga and meet up with Sergeant Jaxo for a more detailed briefing.
+- "Havoc abandonded us.
+Havoc invaded Ando Prime" -- Senator Krasul
+- Garza is expecting war with the Empire soon

+A Litle R and R: Go see Jaxo on Coruscant for "R&R"

 ### Knight

 > makes a stop on Ord Mantell to take back weapon plans.
 This travel time may
 > explain why they are first on Coruscant, but third on Taris.

+New Intelligence: Before he died, Tarnis transmitted data on the Republic weapons projects to a hyperspace data transceiver on Ord Mantell.
+Darth Angral must have a secret base on the planet; General Var Suthra wants you to investigate.
+Plot a course on the galaxy map of your new starship and travel to Ord Mantell.
+- meet Agent Ottau, Republic SIS
+- found out Angral is creating a world-killer weapon
+- on way back to ship, Kira is held hostage by Inquisitor Ferav
+- Angral left with an Admiral to refit a battle cruiser (with the Desolator)
+- Var Suthra lost contact with Agent Galen

 ### Agent

 > makes a stop on Korriban to meet with Darth Zhorrid.
 This can explain why the
 > Warrior appears on Taris before the Agent and why they change spots in
 > chronological order.

+Darth Zhorrid Arrives: Imperial Intelligence has given you a new mission:
+Eliminate the Eagle’s galaxy-spanning terrorist network.
+Equipped with a new rank and your own ship, you will dismantle the terror cells one at a time.
+Use your ship’s holoterminal to check in with Imperial Intelligence headquarters on the status of your target list.
+- Meet Zhorrid on Korriban

 ## B. Taris/Balmorra